 Where Should You Not Use Vinegar to Kill Mold and Mildew?

 Undeniably, vinegar proves to be a powerful treatment for molds.
-One can freely use it on different surfaces.
 However, because of vinegar’s acidity, it can damage specific areas in your house.
 So, it will be best not to use vinegar on the following:

 Metals